EXPLORING AND MAKING AN AMERICAN INSTRUMENT

 A Brief History of The Banjo

 The banjo has an immense history that mirrors the cultural complexities and age of the Americas.
 To build gourd banjos today is to rethink and reimagine the voyage of the instrument from West Africa to Caribbean slave plantations.
-The African calabash was replaced by what materials were at hand in the New World and as new generations of immigrants took up the instrument and added new wrinkles and tunes to its sounds.
-To learn what it once meant is to ask what it means today.
+The African calabash was replaced by what materials were at hand in the New World and as new generations took up the instrument and added new wrinkles and tunes to its sounds.
+To learn what the banjo once meant is to ask what it means today.

 The Old Plantation, water color attributed to John Rose, Beaufort County, South Carolina, 1785 – 1790, owned land and slaves outside of Beaufort South Carolina, he depicted in this painting.
 The Colonial Williamsburg Foundation.
 Gift of Abby Aldrich Rockefeller.